austindavidbrown/lower-bounds-for-Metropolis-Hastings/README.md

-# Lower bounds on the rate of convergence for Metropolis-Hastings algorithms
+# Estimate lower bounds on the rate of convergence for Metropolis-Hastings algorithms
 (IMPORTANT: NOT COMPLETED AND UPLOADED TO PIP YET)

 A Python implementation to estimate lower bounds on the geometric convergence rate for RWM Metropolis-Hastings.
 See my dissertation (Chapter 3):